curtisdelicata/familytree365/README.md

-## Dockerized starter template for Laravel + Nuxt.JS project.
+## Dockerized template for Family Tree 365 - Open source family tree builder website.

 ## Overview
 Look at one of the following topics to learn more about the project